Source-side control

 Place the worker near production MySQL, MariaDB, or Percona when source access is tightly controlled and outbound movement is preferred.

-Database Recovery Control Plane
+Database Replication Control Plane

 Adaptive Deployment Patterns